Peter Rawlinson Award

 The Peter Rawlinson Award is an annual Australian environment award by the Australian Conservation Foundation consisting of $3000 and a plaque made to individuals who have made an outstanding voluntary contribution to the Australian environment.
 It commemorates Dr Peter Rawlinson's contribution as an environmental campaigner and researcher.
 Rawlinson was an ACF Treasurer and Vice President and a biologist and conservationist who died while doing field work in Indonesia in 1991.

 Prize winners

+2023 award

+Won by the Barngarla Determination Aboriginal Corporation (BDAC), for their campaign against the construction of a radioactive waste facility near Kimba.

+2020 award

+Won by Shirley Wonyabong, Elizabeth Wonyabong and Vicki Abdullah, Tjiwarl women who campaigned against the construction of a uranium mine in Yeelirrie.

 2015 award

 Won by Jack Wongili Green, for his activism against McArthur River zinc mine.

 2013 award

 Won by Glen Beutel, for his advocacy to prevent the development of coal mine in Acland, Queensland as the last landowner left in the ghost town.

 2011 award

 Won by two organizations, Fraser Island Defenders Organization and Bundy on Tap.
 The first for its efforts in protecting Fraser Island over four decades including preventing logging and having it added to the World Heritage Site inventory.
 Bundy on Tap was awarded for its work on the ban of sale of plastic water bottles in Bundanoon, New South Wales.